pacharanero/discourse-logger/README.md

 * *Ctrl-O* to save; *Ctrl-X* to exit

 * activate the change:
-`source /etc/profile`
+`$ source /etc/profile`

 * now you can append to the Discourse topic with:
 ```
-disclog "your text here which will be appended to the topic"
+$ disclog "your text here which will be appended to the topic"
 => Logged: 'your text here which will be appended to the topic' to topic ID xxx
 ```